grblHAL/Plugins_misc/README.md

 Dependencies:

-The selected driver/board must provide at least one free auxillary output port.
+The selected driver/board must provide at least one free auxiliary output port.

 Credits: